insected/bobbae_gcp-wiki/Security.md

-Google uses several layers of encryption to protect customer data at rest in Google Cloud products.

 Google Cloud encrypts all customer content stored at rest, without any action required from the customer, using one or more encryption mechanisms.